roistaff/Blue-Morse/README.md

 ```

 ## Support
-Blue-Morse is supported on Linux.__It is not supported in Mac and Windows.__ Sorry.
+Blue-Morse is supported on Linux.__It is not supported on Mac and Windows.__ Sorry.